zaidk2021/resume-parser/README.md

-Part of Amdocs GenAI hackathon.
+Part of Amdocs GenAI hackathon 2025.